From Theory to Application: A Practical Introduction to Neural Operators in Scientific Computing: Neural operators as surrogates for the forward problem

 i.e., the first $N_{tr}$ outputs of the branch are used to predict $u_1$ component, the next $N_{tr}$ branch outputs are used to predict $u_2$ component, and so on.
 In the above, the same trunk outputs are used for all components of the target functions. \end{remark}

 Multi-layer perception (MLP) is used as branch and trunk networks.
-The implementation used in this work is based on the \lstinline{DeepONet} Github repository\footnote{https://github.com/GideonIlung/DeepONet} with some minor modifications. \cref{lst:mlp} shows the implementation of MLP and \cref{lst:DeepONetImpl} implements the DeepONet framework.
+The implementation used in this work is based on the \lstinline{DeepONet} GitHub repository\footnote{\url{https://github.com/GideonIlung/DeepONet}} with some minor modifications. \cref{lst:mlp} shows the implementation of MLP and \cref{lst:DeepONetImpl} implements the DeepONet framework.